-Basis of Presentation-The accompanying condensed consolidated financial statements have been prepared in accordance with US GAAP as set forth by the Financial Accounting Standards Board (FASB).
+Basis of Presentation - The accompanying condensed consolidated financial statements have been prepared in accordance with US GAAP as set forth by the Financial Accounting Standards Board (FASB).
 References to US GAAP issued by the FASB in these notes to the consolidated financial statements are to the FASB Accounting Standards Codifications ("ASC").

-Unaudited Interim Financial Information-The interim condensed consolidated financial statements have been prepared by the Company pursuant to the rules and regulations of the United States Securities and Exchange Commission ("SEC") and are unaudited.
+Unaudited Interim Financial Information - The interim condensed consolidated financial statements have been prepared by the Company and are unaudited, pursuant to the rules and regulations of the United States Securities and Exchange Commission ("SEC").
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with U.S. GAAP have been condensed or omitted pursuant to such rules and regulations.
-However, the Company believes that the disclosures contained herein are adequate to make the information presented not misleading.
-The interim condensed financial statements included herein reflect all adjustments (consisting of normal recurring adjustments) which are, in the opinion of management, necessary for a fair presentation of the balance sheet, comprehensive loss, and cash flows for the interim periods presented.
-These interim condensed consolidated financial statements should be read in conjunction with the consolidated financial statements and notes for the year ended January 31, 2022.
-The condensed consolidated statement of comprehensive loss for the six months ended July 31, 2022 is not necessarily indicative of the results to be anticipated for the entire year ending January 31, 2023, or thereafter.
-All references to July 31, 2022 and 2021 in the notes to condensed consolidated financial statements are unaudited.
+However, the Company believes that the disclosures contained in these condensed consolidated financial statements comply with the requirements of the SEC and are adequate to make the information presented not misleading.
+The interim condensed financial statements included herein reflect all adjustments (consisting of normal recurring adjustments) which are, in the opinion of management, necessary for a fair presentation of the balance sheet, comprehensive loss and cash flows for the interim periods presented.
+These interim condensed consolidated financial statements should be read in conjunction with the consolidated financial statements and notes thereto included elsewhere in this registration statement for the year ended January 31, 2022.
+The condensed consolidated statement of comprehensive loss for the three months ended April 30, 2022 is not necessarily indicative of the results to be anticipated for the entire year ending January 31, 2023 or thereafter.
+All references to April 30, 2022 and 2021 in the notes to condensed consolidated financial statements are unaudited.

-Emerging Growth Company Status-The Company is an "emerging growth company," ("EGC") as defined in the Jumpstart Our Business Startups Act, (the "JOBS Act"), and may take advantage of certain exemptions from various reporting requirements that are applicable to other public companies that are not EGCs.
+Emerging Growth Company Status - The Company is an "emerging growth company," ("EGC") as defined in the Jumpstart Our Business Startups Act, (the "JOBS Act"), and may take advantage of certain exemptions from various reporting requirements that are applicable to other public companies that are not EGCs.
 The Company may take advantage of these exemptions until it is no longer an EGC under Section 107 of the JOBS Act and has elected to use the extended transition period for complying with new or revised accounting standards.
 As a result of this election, the Company's financial statements may not be comparable to companies that comply with public company Financial Accounting Standards Board ("FASB") standards' effective dates.